-- Our students and adult residents have lost more than 400 pounds in one year (98 residents),
+- Our students and adult residents lost more than 400 pounds in the first year (98 residents),

 - There has been a reduction in insulin medication for some of our residents,

-- Some of our adult residents previously diagnosed with sleep apnea no longer need to use CPAP machines,
+- Some of our residents previously diagnosed with sleep apnea no longer need to use CPAP machines,

 Children and adults at Latham have reduced cholesterol counts and lower blood pressure, and

 - We have observed an increase in our residents’ energy and motivation to exercise independently.